CourseReps/ECEN489-Spring2015/architecture.md

 nuc.

 ### Networking and Server-Client Architecture
+This division is responsible to send and recieve JSON objects through sockets overlayed by http.
+We utilized the Java API for web services on Apache Tomcat.

 ### Data Integrity and Information Management
 This division is in charge of specifying the type of communicaiton used along with the format of each message.
 JSON.Simple will be used for this project.